google-deepmind/sonnet/docs/sonnet.md

       pondering.
 * `get_state_for_halting`: A callable that can take the `core` state and return the input to the halting function.
+* `max_steps`: Integer >= 0, that controls the maximum number of ponder steps.
+      If equal to 0, then this disables control.
 * `name`: A string.
 The name of this module.

 ##### Raises: